Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 Previously, in `Microsoft.Azure.ServiceBus`, when performing a transaction that spanned multiple queues, topics, or subscriptions you would need to use the "Send-Via" option in the `MessageSender`.

 Now in `Azure.Messaging.ServiceBus`, there is an `EnableCrossEntityTransactions` property on the `ServiceBusClientOptions`.
 When setting this property to `true`, the first operation that occurs on the using any senders or receivers created from the client implicitly becomes the send-via entity.
 Because of this, subsequent operations must either be by senders, or if they are by receivers, the receiver must be receiving from the send-via entity.
-For this reason, it probably makes more sense to have your first operation be a receive rather than a send when using transaction groups.
+For this reason, it probably makes more sense to have your first operation be a receive rather than a send when setting this property.

-The below code snippet shows you how to use transaction groups.
+The below code snippet shows you how to perform cross-entity transactions.

 ```C# Snippet:ServiceBusTransactionGroup
 var options = new ServiceBusClientOptions { EnableCrossEntityTransactions = true };